Lahti-University-of-Technology/full-stack-course/material/course-project-how-to.md

 ---

-## Week 36 and 37: Conceive the project
+## Week 36-37: Conceive the project

 All projects start with an idea.
 The best start with 99 ideas.